kaochenlong/eddie-vim/README.md

 ## Contact

-any question or comment, feel free to let me know :)
+Enjoy it, and if there's any question or comment, feel free to let me know :)

 Eddie Kao (eddie@digik.com.tw)